UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_03.md

 </iframe>

 Notes: Altair really shines in answering questions like this!
-In addition to having a robust visualization grammar, Altair also provides a grammar for interactive features.
+In addition to having a robust visualization grammar, it also provides a grammar for interactive features.

-We will dive deep into more complex chart interactivity in the last module in this course, and by simply adding a tooltip to our chart as in this slide, we can answer the question we posed by hovering with the mouse over the two highly grossing movies, try it!
+We will dive deep into more complex interactivity in the last module in this course, but for now we can simply add a tooltip and answer the question we just posed by hovering with the mouse over the two highly grossing movies.
+Try it!

 (We need the `:N` because there are some title values that makes Altair not recognize this dataframe variable as nominal otherwise)

-Although this visualization is useful in getting information about the individual movies, it is hard to tell exactly how many data points there are in the area that are completely blue.
-Is it just enough so that we don’t see any of the white background or are there thousands of observations stacked on top of each other?
+Although this visualization is useful in getting information about the individual movies, it is hard to tell exactly how many data points there are in the areas that are completely blue.
+Is there just enough so that we don’t see any of the white background or are there thousands of observations stacked on top of each other?

-This is called plot “saturation” or “overplotting” and we will talk more about it in the next module.
-In brief, we could use transparency to alleviate this issue to some extend, but it is more effective to use color for representing the counts, such as in a heatmap.
+This plot is saturated, something we will discuss in detail in the next module.
+We could use transparency to alleviate this issue to some extend, but it is more effective to use color for representing the counts, such as in a heatmap.

 ---

-## Heatmaps can comparing multiple distributions without risk of overplotting
+## Heatmaps can compare multiple distributions without saturation

 ``` python
 (alt.Chart(movies_extended).mark_rect().encode(